fullstackdeveloperbilbao/angular-tree-shaking/README.md

 # Conclusions:
-- Components: It does not affect if a component is filled it will be tree shaking PARTIALLY.
+- Components: It does not affect if a component is filled it will be tree shaken PARTIALLY.
 In the examples each tree shaken component increments bundle size per 0,1KB
-- Services: Injected services are NOT tree shaken.
+- Services: added services on providers array are NOT tree shaken.
 We can use providedIn: 'root' to have COMPLETELY tree-shakeable services.